silverstripe/developer-docs/en/05_Contributing/13_CSS_Coding_Conventions.md

 This document provides guidelines for code formatting to developers contributing to SilverStripe.
 It applies to all CSS/Sass files in the SilverStripe core modules.

-In 2016, SilverStripe started a rewrite of the styles of the CMS interface.
-This rewrite is work-in-progress so code written prior to this rewrite might not follow these conventions, and is placed in a `legacy/` folder structure.

 ## Browser support

 Check our [requirements](/getting_started/server_requirements) documentation.